2022 Dakar Rally: The route

 The feedback from competitors about previous event was that there were too many rocky surfaces resulting in excessive tyre wear and punctures, and not enough sandy stages which traditionally dominated Dakar rally.
 The organizers listened to the complaints and on 11 May 2021 revealed a new route which is characterized by a push into the sandy Empty Quarter.

 Same as last year, the route includes 1 Prologue stage, 12 stages including 2 loop stages and 1 marathon stage.
 The route consists of around 4000 km of special stages and 2500 km - 3000 km of liaisons.
 The exact route was revealed in late November 2021.
 The route did not feature the Empty Quarter this year.
 Initially, due to very difficult terrain, the competitors were planned to be airlifted from stage 8 finish to Riyadh.

 Changes

 Although initially promoted, last year's event did not have alternative fuels class, and only had several participants running on fuels different from petrol or diesel.
-In this edition there is stronger push to low-carbon vehicles, with an aim to have 100% low-carbon vehicles in the car, SSV and truck categories by 2030.
+In this edition there is a stronger push to low-carbon vehicles, with an aim to have 100% low-carbon vehicles in the car, SSV and truck categories by 2030.